-EPDM is known for its excellent resistance to ozone, mild acids, detergents, alkalis, silicone oils, alcohol and ketones.
+EPDM molded compound products are known for their excellent resistance to ozone, mild acids, detergents, alkalis, silicone oils, alcohol and ketones.
 Due to its environmental resistance, this material is commonly used in the automotive, water (including hot and steam), HVAC and construction industries.

 This material is more economical than silicone and is a copolymer of ethylene and propylene combined with adiene.
 It is highly chemical and ozone resistant.

 EPDM is ASTM D-2000 classification CA and is known by its chemical name Ethylene Propylene Diene Monomer.

 - Tensile Strength: 500-2500 P.S.I.

 - Elongation 600% Maximum

 - Heat Aging Resistance – Excellent

 - Gas Permeability Resistance – Poor